Can digital devices cause eye strain?

 According to recent data, approximately 80 percent of American adults use a digital device for more than two hours per day— and 67 percent use two or more devices simultaneously.

-According to studies, 59 percent of adults suffer from symptoms of digital eye strain.
+It has been reported that 59 percent of adults suffer from symptoms of DES.

 Recent data shows: